thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 the method excepts:

 - as its sole argument the name of the class the array will be deserialized in;
-- information on how to convert the cell value into the object properties using dedicated attributes;
+- information on how to convert cell value into object properties using dedicated attributes;

 As an example if we assume we have the following CSV document: